5 FAQ that are at the top of everyone's mind when it comes to car care this time of year!

 The winter months are coming!
 What do you need to be concerned with or what can wait until after the colder weather?
 Here are Cary Car Care's top FAQ to help you make those determinations:

-Although the days are gone of having your vehicle "winterized," it's certainly a good idea to have your vehicle checked before the cold months hit.
+1. Does my car need a winter check up?Although the days are gone of having your vehicle "winterized," it's certainly a good idea to have your vehicle checked before the cold months hit.
 Those winter months bring snow, ice and freezing temperatures so we want to pay extra attention to your tires, battery, and coolant.
 We recommend assessing the tires to be sure they are in good condition to handle any adverse weather as well as test the battery and coolant to ensure they can handle the colder temperatures.

-The quick answer is "no".
+2. Are all brake noises the same?The quick answer is "no".
 Different types of vehicles are equipped with brake squeal indicators that make noise when the brake pads are low and in need of service.
 This noise is usually a high-pitched squeal that means brake service is necessary immediately.
 The brakes can also make noises that may be inherent to the pads without indicating any safety concerns.
 If you hear a noise when braking, we recommend having the brake inspected to find out how immediate the needs are.

+3. What does that light mean?Here's a few funny light interpretations!
 Here is the real thing!
 A few of the most common:

-SES/picture of an engine = Service Engine Soon / Check Engine Light **If this light is on steady with no driveability symptoms, it is safe to drive and handle at your earliest convenience.
+- SES/picture of an engine = Service Engine Soon / Check Engine Light **If this light is on steady with no driveability symptoms, it is safe to drive and handle at your earliest convenience.
 If light is blinking, you could be causing further damage to your vehicle by driving and we recommend immediate assistance.**

 - VSC = Vehicle Stability Control

-Picture of a wrench = regular maintenance due
+- Picture of a wrench = regular maintenance due

-Exclamation point surrounded by a "U" = Tire Pressure Monitor System/Tire pressures need to be checked
+- Exclamation point surrounded by a "U" = Tire Pressure Monitor System/Tire pressures need to be checked

-Oil percentage = oil life remaining **This does not correlate to the oil level**
+- Oil percentage = oil life remaining **This does not correlate to the oil level**